 We all know that you can have too much of a good thing.
 Best to stop after one drink.
-‘Once is a dose’ is a sharp reminder that less can be more.
-It is an expression that has been hidden away unrecognized for many years in Ulysses and is recorded more frequently in North American sources than in British or Irish ones.
+‘Once is a dose’ is a sharp reminder that less can be more, or that "once bitten" you should be "twice shy".
+It's an expression that has been hidden away unrecognised for many years in Ulysses and is recorded more frequently in North American sources than in British or Irish ones.
 East Coast papers of the 1880s and 1890 contain examples of the phrase, and ‘Edmund John Leathes’, who published An Actor Abroad in 1880, offers a typical example:

 I once tasted it — the flavour is something like crab-apple, only not so nice; that once was a dose.